oscarlagattaexec/ev-users-api/README.md

 |generate a pdf    | Get      | http://localhost:3000/api/v1/pdf?url=https://github.com/westy92/html-pdf-chrome  |
 | To see all the pdf files in the public folder   | Get  | http://localhost:3000/api/v1/pdf/files/ |
 |To see a specific pdf file   | Get        | http://localhost:3000/api/v1/pdf/files/be7e4509-c5fb-4c02-85d9-b0f35c8b6e68.pdf |

+## Currently is deployed at Digital Ocean Cloud

+I've created a droplet which is a VPS virtual server, with full access login to the shell, and you can install whatever you want.

+I've created a SSH key using Putty http://www.putty.org/